UP929312/ado-wrapper/README.md

 # ado-api

-This is a Python Package which works as an interface to the AzureDevOps API
+This is a Python Package which works as an interface to the Azure DevOps API

 It is essentially a wrapper for the horrible to work with ADO API, and supports OOP principals.